HLR/DomiKnowS/examples/conll04/readme.md

 ```
 python scripts/split.py data/conll04.corp
 ```
+To generate the version including the validation set pass `-v` to the above command.

 After preparing the data run the following code on your specific split to get the statistics of that.
 ```